 ” Prohibiting slavery in the context of seventh-century Arabia apparently would have been as useful as prohibiting poverty; it would have reflected a noble ideal but would have been unworkable on an immediate basis without establishing an entirely new socioeconomic system..”
 Jacob Neusner, Tamara Sonn, Comparing Religions through Law: Judaism and Islam, 1999

-** “…..It is not fitting for a prophet to keep captives unless he has battled strenuously on earth.
+** “…..It does not fit for a prophet to keep captives unless he has battled strenuously on earth.
 You may desire the fleeting gains of this world-but God desires [for you the good of] the life to come: and God is almighty, wise…” (Quran 8:67)

-*Prophet Muhammad (SW) promised that on the day of judgement he will be personally complaining against three categories of people: one who enslaved a free man, sold him and spent the money.
-(Al-Bukahri)
+*Prophet Muhammad (SW) promised that on the day of judgment, he will be personally complaining against three categories of people: one who enslaved a free man, sold him, and spent the money.
+(Al-Bukhari)

 *Prophet Muhammad said: “…your slaves are brothers under your command…feed them from what you eat, dress them with what you wear, do not ask them to do things beyond their capacity.
 If you do so, then help them…” Bukhari V1 B2 N:29

-A slave girl was slapped by the owner.
+The owner of a slave slapped a slave girl.
 He was ordered by the prophet to set her free.
 Muslim: B15 N:4082

 *”…And if any of your slaves ask for a deed in writing (to enable them to earn their freedom for a certain sum), give them such a deed if you know any good in them; yes, give them something yourselves out of the means which Allah has given to you.
 (Quran 24:33)”